THE ULTIMATE GUIDE TO GERMAN JOB INTERVIEWS

 When meeting with upper management or C-Levels:

-- What is the company’s financial health?
-How do they plan to handle market uncertainty, given inflation and a possible recession?
+⭐ What is the company’s financial health?
+How do they plan to handle market uncertainty, given inflation and a now a recession?

 We also recommend Googling questions specific to your profession.
 For example, if you’re a software engineer, you’re going to want to know more about their tech stack, the tools they use, etc. If you’re a copywriter, you may want to know more about the styles and tones they use when developing content for their customers.